 Students who score below 60% for Bachelor's Degree and below 75% for Master's Degree, at the end of any academic semester except the first academic semester, are put under probation.
 The Directorate of Admissions and Registration must notify the students using an appropriate communication method.
-Students under probation must remove the cause(s) of this disciplinary measure in a period that does not exceed three academic semesters following the semester of the measure.
+Students under probation must remove the cause(s) of this disciplinary measure in a period that does not exceed two academic semesters following the semester of the measure.
 In the event that the student fails to remove the probation, he/ she will be dismissed from his/ her Programme of Study.
 Any student who has completed 75% of the required credit hours of the academic Programme will not be subject to dismissal.
 Moreover, the bachelor student who obtains an accumulative average of 59.5%, to 59.9% will be given an extra semester to remove the probation.
 The student will, however, be dismissed if he/ she exceeds the permissible study duration for the Programme.

 Every student who exceeds the study duration of the Programme at the University will be dismissed.
-A student with a warning is not permitted to register for more than 12 credit hours in a semester without the consent of the academic advisor and the head of department and is not permitted to participate in any activity conducted in the University.
+A student with a warning is not permitted to register for more than 12 credit hours in a semester and is not permitted to participate in any activity conducted in the University.

+Students who score an accumulative average of less than 50% in any semester except for their first semester at the University, will be dismissed from his/ her Programme.
+This measure becomes effective after the completion of at least 12 credit hours.
 Any student who is dismissed from his/ her Programme and rejected by all other departments of the University will be dismissed from the University.
-A student is not permitted to register and study in a Programme from which he/ she were previously dismissed.
+A student is not permitted to register and study in a Programme from which he/ she was previously dismissed.